ez4o/github-contribution-graph/README.md

 ![screenshot][product-screenshot]

-**GitHub-Contribution-Graph** is an awesome tool for dynamically generated contribution graphs that show your GitHub contributions.
+**GitHub-Contribution-Graph** is an awesome tool for dynamically generating contribution graphs that show your GitHub contributions.

 It can be used anywhere, you can download the image, share the link, or paste